This is an old revision of the document!

 Why don't titles show up in sentence case in bibliographies?

 Some styles, such as APA, demand the use of sentence case for titles (e.g., “Oxidation and reduction of iron by acidophilic bacteria”).
 Others, like the Chicago Manual of Style, require title case (“Oxidation and Reduction of Iron by Acidophilic Bacteria”).

 If you find that a title is erroneously rendered in title case, make sure that it is stored in sentence case in your Zotero library.
-You can automate part of the conversion into sentence case by right-clicking on the (unselected) title in the right-hand pane –> Transform Text –> Sentence Case, although this still requires capitalizing the subtitle and any proper nouns.
+You can automate part of the conversion into sentence case by right-clicking on the (unselected) title in the right-hand pane and choosing Sentence Case, although this still requires capitalizing any proper nouns.

 Moreover, it is possible to prevent title casing of non-English titles.

 Some styles that require sentence case, such as APA, also require that the first letter of the subtitle following a colon also be uppercase (“Age and environmental sustainability: A meta-analysis”).
 Zotero will automatically capitalize the subtitle for styles that require it.
 If the title contains multiple colons or dashes, store the main title (before the colon) in the Short Title field to indicate where the subtitle begins.